LinuxTutorialsUbuntu

 advertised.listeners=PLAINTEXT://<HOST IP>:9092

 Congratulations!
 You have successfully installed Apache Kafka.
 Thanks for using this tutorial for installing Apache Kafka on Ubuntu 20.04 LTS Focal Fossa system.
-For additional help or useful information, we recommend you to check the official Apache Kafka website.
+For additional help or useful information, we recommend you check the official Apache Kafka website.

 VPS Manage Service Offer